focus-editor/focus/LOG.md

 # TODO
 - Investigate subpixel rendering with FT
-    - Understand how glyphs are rendered in Simp
 - Don't draw characters that are invisible
 - Load 2 files side by side
 - Draw selection